1271 Avenue of the Americas: Facade

 1271 Avenue of the Americas' facade is made mostly of glass, which at the time of the building's construction cost the same as a wall made mostly of limestone.
 The use of a glass facade permitted a higher degree of flexibility on each story compared to a limestone wall of the same size.
 Before the current facade design was selected, several alternatives were considered.
 Time Inc. wanted a flush exterior wall, but this was rejected because exterior columns would protrude into the floor area.
-Another alternative entailed an "accordion wall" with windows that sloped inward toward their tops, juxtaposed with spandrels that sloped outward.
-The accordion wall, which would have been framed by flat columns, was unfeasible because it reduced floor area, required modifications to drapes and air-conditioning, and was not aesthetically desirable to the architects.
+Another alternative called for an accordion-shaped wall: The windows would have sloped inward, and the spandrel panels between the windows on each story would have sloped outward.
+The accordion wall, which would have been framed by flat columns, was infeasible because it reduced floor area, required modifications to the drapes and air-conditioning, and was not aesthetically desirable to the architects.